Market research was always thought of as anonymous, confidential, and proprietary.

 As a result, your organization is able to increase brand awareness, backlinks, and overall website traffic.

-Without further ado, here is your ultimate guide to PR polling.
-This is the only article you’ll ever need to read to get up to speed on what PR polling is, how it works, the benefits, and even some examples.
+Without further ado, here is your ultimate guide to public relations surveys.
+This is the only article you’ll ever need to read to get up to speed on what it is, how it works, the benefits, and even some examples.

 You’ll walk away as a true expert once we are done with you today.
 Bank on it.

-This in-depth article answers all the questions you ever had about PR polling market research including:
+This in-depth article answers all the questions you ever had about public relations market research including:

 - Why is this type of market research so popular?